MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ## Windows services

 A Windows *service* is a program that can run in the background with little or no user interaction.
-In UNIX these are called *daemons*.
+In UNIX, these programs are called *daemons*.
 For more information, see [Services](/windows/desktop/services/services).

 ## SDKs, libraries, and header files